Hongjoong: Artistry and public image

 Hongjoong is appreciated as a skilled rapper and producer, his contribution to Chungha’s "Eenie Meenie" was considered one of the top rap verses of 2024 in K-pop.
 The song "Selfish Waltz" produced by Hongjoong was named a "b-side many K-pop groups would be excited to offer as a title track" according to Consequence magazine.
 "Selfish Waltz" was also included in "The 50 best K-pop tracks of 2024" by Dazed magazine.
+Clash magazine named Hongjoong's solo "NO1" as one of the biggest kpop statements of 2025.

 Hongjoong has appeared periodically on the Korean Business Research Institute’s male celebrity brand reputation rankings, which measure online searches and engagement.
 He also has ranked in the combined male and female idol brand reputation lists.

 Other ventures

+Ambassadorship

+On March 26, 2026, Hongjoong was appointed as the global ambassador for the World Vision 'Global 6K for Water' campaign.

 Endorsements

 On July 23, 2025, Hongjoong and fellow member Seonghwa were announced as the new models for the eyewear brand 'The Silent Soul'.

 Fashion

 Hongjoong reformed clothes, experimented with various fashion styles throughout his career, often incorporating elements that challenge traditional gender norms.
 He has stated that on stage, he fuses music with fashion, creating a character for each performance that embodies both elegance and power.
 He has mentioned wanting to study fashion and start his own fashion line.